arnabganguly/llap-hdinsight/Clusterdeployment.md

 ![Create Azure Resource Group](https://github.com/arnabganguly/llap-hdinsight/blob/master/images/Picture8.png)

+ Now the Managed Service Identity with the right role is assigned to the Storage Account and this storage account will be assigned to the HDInsight cluster in the next section.

 ## Provision HDInsight Linux Hadoop cluster with Azure Management Portal

 To provision HDInsight Hadoop cluster with Azure Management Portal, perform the below steps.